speakeasy-api/openapi-directory/SDKs/motaword.com/1.0/go/README.md

 ### ContinuousProject

+* `AddDocument` - Add a new document to your continuous project
 * `CollectAnalytics` - Save/collect analytics data from Active widget
+* `Complete` - Complete continuous project
+* `CompleteContinuousDocument` - Complete a continuous project document
+* `CompleteLanguage` - Complete continuous project language
-* `CreateActiveWidget` - Create a new Active widget.
-This does not create a new Active project, just a separate widget.
+* `CreateActiveWidget` - Create a new Active widget
-* `CreateContinuousProject` - Create a new continuous project
+* `CreateContinuousProject` - Create a continuous project
+* `CreateSubscription` - Create subscription for continuous project
 * `DeleteActiveWidget` - Delete a single widget for this Active project
-* `DeleteContinuousProject` - Delete single continuous project
+* `DeleteContinuousProject` - Delete a continuous project
+* `DeleteSubscription` - Delete subscription for continuous project
-* `GetActiveWidget` - Get a single widget for this Active project
+* `GetActiveWidget` - View an Active widget
-* `GetActiveWidgets` - Get widgets for this Active project
+* `GetActiveWidgets` - View Active widgets
 * `GetAnalyticsToken` - Get JWT token to be used in analytics dashboards
-* `GetContinuousProject` - Get single continuous project
+* `GetContinuousProject` - View a continuous project
+* `GetContinuousProjectDocument` - View a continuous document
+* `GetContinuousProjectDocumentProgress` - Monitor progress of a continuous document
+* `GetContinuousProjectDocuments` - View continuous documents
+* `GetContinuousProjectInvoices` - Invoices of a continuous project
+* `GetContinuousProjectProgress` - Monitor progress and status of a continous project
+* `GetContinuousProjects` - View continuous projects
-* `GetContinuousProjects` - Get a list of continuous projects
+* `GetQuoteForDocument` - Get a quote for a continuous project document
+* `GetQuoteForDocuments` - Get quote for documents
+* `GetQuoteForLanguage` - Get quote for language
+* `GetQuoteForLanguages` - Get quote for languages
+* `GetSubscription` - Get subscription for continuous project
+* `PostContinuousProjectDocumentProgress` - Get continuous project document progress for multiple IDs
-* `ResetActiveWidgetToken` - Resets the access token of the Active widget.
+* `ResetActiveWidgetToken` - Reset Active widget token
-* `Translate` - Instantly translate your content with your existing TM and MT resources.
+* `Translate` - Instantly translate your content
 * `UpdateActiveWidget` - Update Active widget settings.
-* `UpdateContinuousProject` - Update continuous project
+* `UpdateContinuousProject` - Update a continuous project
+* `UpdateDocument` - Update the document
+* `UpdateSubscription` - Update subscription for continuous project
+* `UpdateSubscriptionPaymentMethod` - Update subscription payment method for continuous project

 ### Corporate

-* `GetAvailableCorporatePermissions` - Get a list of available permissions for this corporate account.
-They are used when assigning permissions to corporate users.
+* `GetAvailableCorporatePermissions` - View available permissions
 * `GetAvailableCorporatePermissionsByID` - Get a list of available permissions for this corporate account.
 They are used when assigning permissions to corporate users.
-* `GetCorporate` - Get details of my corporate account
+* `GetCorporate` - View your corporate account
 * `GetCorporateByID` - Get details of this corporate account
-* `GetCorporateUserGroups` - Get a list of user groups for my corporate account
+* `GetCorporateUserGroups` - View user groups
 * `GetCorporateUserGroupsByID` - Get a list of user groups for this corporate account
-* `GetCorporateUsers` - Get a list of users for my corporate account
+* `GetCorporateUsers` - View users
 * `GetCorporateUsersByID` - Get a list of users for this corporate account
+* `GetCorporatesList` - Get a list of corporate accounts
-* `SaveCorporateUser` - Create or update a corporate user
+* `SaveCorporateUser` - Create or update a user
 * `SaveCorporateUserGroup` - Create or update a corporate user group
 * `SaveCorporateUserGroupByID` - Create or update a corporate user group for this corporate account

 ### Document

-* `GetDocuments` - Get a list of your documents
+* `GetAllDocumentSubjects` - Get a list of subjects of projects
+* `GetDocument` - View a single document
+* `GetDocumentProgress` - View a document translation progress
+* `GetDocuments` - View your documents
 * `GetSimilarDocuments` - Find documents similar to this document.
 * `GetUserDocuments` - Get a list of your documents
 * `RegeneratePreview` - Regenerate preview and return preview URL for given file